trueheart78/book-notes/programming-elixir-1.2/ch06-modules-and-named-functions.md

 when you translate them into code.
 It tries fn from the top down, executing the first match.

-SO don't do the following:
+So don't do the following:

 ```elixir
 defmodule Badfactorial do